 Although many have thrown around the term, “committed to excellence”, do we really understand what it means?
-Aristotle had a novel description of excellence.
-Here’s the full quote…”
+Aristotle had a novel definition of excellence, “these virtues are formed in a man by his doing the actions.”
+Will Durant’s interpretation of Aristotle’s sentiments eloquently summarized the meaning of excellence:

 Excellence is an art won by training and habituation.
 We do not act rightly because we have virtue or excellence, but we rather have those because we have acted rightly.
 We are what we repeatedly do.
-Excellence, then, is not an act but a habit.”
+Excellence, then, is not an act but a habit…Will Durant

-Aristotle was definitely on to something.
+Both men were definitely on to something.
 Excellence is a habit.
 The good news is that any habit can be formed.
 So what is the best way to create a new habit?
-Setting new goals and creating a plan of attack is a good way.
+Setting new goals and creating a plan of attack is a good strategy.

-Next, view your employer as your client.
-Then get into the practice of delivering more than your employer expects.
+If you want to excel at work, become passionate about what it is you do daily.
+This may be a challenge, especially if you are not happy with your current job.
+A way to ease the challenge is to view your employer as your client.
+Get into the practice of delivering more than your employer expects.
 For instance, you may finish your work ahead of schedule and under budget.

 Look the Part